KinjalThakkar/gs-rest-service/README.txt

+-->RESTful Web API to demonstrate GET, PUT, POST, PATCH request on a ToDo item

 The project is created using Java 8 on Eclipse Neon IDE(Windows 10) and tested on PostMan.

 To import the project: